 He's right.

-Um, look, the whole point of a counterintelligence operation is for the FBI to gather uh evidence and information about uh threats to national security by uh foreign sources, and you provide that information then to the president of the United States.
+And, you know, look, the whole point of a counterintelligence operation is for the FBI to gather evidence and information about threats to national security by foreign sources.

 So it's done to aid a president.

-So since this began officially July 31st, 2016, that means that Obama was the beneficiary of the information.
+So since this began officially, July 31st, 2016, that means that Obama was the beneficiary of the information.

 And we know this in particular because there was a text message between Peter Strzok and Lisa Page late in the summer of 2016 saying the White House wants to know everything we're doing on this.

-So clearly Obama personally knew about it, probably approved it.
+So clearly, Obama personally knew about it, probably approved it.

-And then, of course, just before uh the president was inaugurated, uh the FBI, James Comey in particular, gave a selective briefing to the president elect, and uh that was all a charade to leak the dossier to the media, and it was set up by Obama himself the day before in a meeting with Comey, Clapper, and Brennan.
+And then, of course, just before the president was inaugurated, the FBI, James Comey in particular, gave a selective briefing to the president-elect.

 Where are we now?